 Stop the spread

 There are different types of COVID-detection tests, each with a different purpose.
-Public health clinics in Ontario use the PCR test because it is the “gold-standard” for detecting the presence of genetic material left by the virus.
+Public health clinics in Canada use the PCR test because it is the “gold-standard” for detecting the presence of genetic material left by the virus.
 It is highly accurate and will detect the virus long after the contagious period.
 The downside to this test is that it takes a longer period of time to get results.

 Antigen tests detect the presence of a live virus and have a shorter period of time for when the virus can be detected.
 This period of time is also the most infectious time.
 Therefore, antigen tests are the best tests to determine contagiousness.